Years 10 & 11 Curriculum - Photography

 (Lens-based and light-based media) AQA 8206

 The Photography Course encourages students to develop their imagination and creative abilities to produce highly-skilled individual work.
 They will be given a series of themes and asked to respond in their own way.
 The first theme will be Structures and Unusual Viewpoints, followed by topics of the students own choice.
-Students will complete three coursework themes from Year 10 to Christmas of Year 11.
+Students will complete two coursework themes from Year 10 to Christmas of Year 11.
 Students will explore a variety of techniques and processes, creating personal responses to their own experiences, environment and culture.